postlight/parser/src/extractors/custom/README.md

   ...
 ```

+In rare circumstances, you may want to manipulate the result of the attribute value.
+In these cases, you can add a third element to the selector array above — a function that will take the value of the attribute and return a value you've transformed it to.
+E.g., imagine that you want to access a JSON value that's been stringified into an attribute.
+Your function could take the stringified JSON, parse it, and return just the piece of it you want.

 You can refer to the [NewYorkerExtractor](www.newyorker.com/index.js) to see more the rest of the basic selectors.

 ### Step 4: Content extraction